florianmende/thesis-llm-test-generation/README.md

 ```

 All generated test classes that pass are placed in the `build/generated-tests/[project_name]/passed` folder.
 All generated test classes that fail are placed in the `build/generated-tests/[project_name]/compile_error` or `build/generated-tests/[project_name]/execution_error` folder depending on the error that occurred.

+## License

+This project including the produced figures is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE.txt) file for details.